 Welcome to The Situation

-According to the cognitive behavioral model we live our lives inside “the situation.”
-The situation is neutral in the sense that it’s not in an of itself upsetting or gratifying or exciting, or… anything, really.
+According to the cognitive-behavioral model, we live our lives inside “the situation.”
+The situation is neutral in the sense that it’s not in and of itself upsetting or gratifying or exciting, or… anything, really.
 It just is.
-The situation in our example would be that i was talking with a man who said the words “You suck.” to me.
+The situation in our example would be that I was talking with a man who said the words “You suck.” to me.

 Choose your Thoughts Wisely

 Your mindmanager watches the situation unfolding and comments on it to herself.
 “That was rude,” she says.
 And, thusly, you have had a thought!